MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 Any XDK + UWP Cross-Play game comes with some important restrictions:

-1.  **XDK titles must be ingested in XDP**.
-Both from a service configuration and mainline publishing experience, Partner Center is not equipped to support XDK based titles.
+1.  **XDK titles must be ingested in Xbox Developer Portal (XDP)**.
+Both from a service configuration and mainline publishing experience, Partner Center is not equipped to support XDK-based titles.

 2.  **A single service configuration created in XDP can be used both by the XDK and UWP version of a game**.
 We’ve added new features to XDP to allow a game to share a single service configuration between its XDK and UWP versions.
 The UWP version will still need to be published in Partner Center for packages / catalog, but all service configuration publishing can be done in XDP.